shivalikachavan/p8105_final/final_report/Final_Report.md

 inaccurately recall their health over the past 30 days and under-report sensitive behaviors due to stigma.

-The study period includes the COVID pandemic which potentially serves as a major confounding event.
+The study period includes the COVID-19 pandemic which potentially serves as a major confounding event.
 Changes in health outcomes related to the pandemic may coincide with legalization, confounding associations.
-Our exposure variable, sb_legal does not account for individual sports betting behavior or the level/intensity of exposure, therefore, which only allowed us to address population-level associations based on legalization exposure.
+Our exposure variable, `sb_legal` does not account for individual sports betting behavior or the level/intensity of exposure, therefore, which only allowed us to address population-level associations based on legalization exposure.